 Prevention Strategies:

-Early Intervention: Identify at-risk youth and provide support, mentoring, and counselling before they engage in criminal behaviour.
+Early Intervention: Identify at-risk young people and provide support, mentoring, and counselling before they engage in criminal behaviour.

 Education: Improve access to quality education and after-school programs to keep young people engaged in positive activities.